Announcement: New Prayer Books Available

 Fasting

-Sharing or almsgiving
+Sharing or alms

 This will open your heart to your loved ones and to the Son of God and will allow you to fully enjoy the Easter season.